-At Panama City Smiles, we understand that some dental issues cannot wait.
-If you have sustained an injury to your teeth or gums or are experiencing any pain in your mouth, please call us at 850-588-0185 right away.
-We will see you the same day during office hours.
-Even when our office is closed, our phone is answered by a knowledgeable staff member, 24 hours a day, 7 days a week.
-We will get you in to see Dr. Anish Patel as soon as possible the next day we are open.
+Even when our Panama City, FL dental office is closed, our phone is answered by a knowledgeable staff member 24 hours a day, 7 days a week.
+If you call after hours, we will get you in to see Dr. Patel or Dr. Pappas as soon as possible the next day we are open.

-- Tooth pain – can quickly become severe, keeping you from being able to eat or sleep.
-Call to be seen right away.
-In the meantime, a warm salt water rinse can help.
+- Tooth pain: A warm saltwater rinse can help.
 If there is any swelling, apply a cold compress to your face.
 Take an over-the-counter pain medication.

-- Broken or knocked-out tooth – can be very traumatic.
-It is important to stay calm.
-Rinse the tooth (or pieces) in warm water, being careful not to touch the root.
-Place the tooth in a small container of milk or saliva.
-Come to Panama City Smiles immediately.
-If it is after hours, please go to the emergency room and call us to follow up.
+- Broken or knocked-out tooth: Rinse the tooth (or pieces) in warm water, being careful not to touch the root.
+Transport the tooth in a small container of milk or saliva.
+If our office is closed, please go to the emergency room and call us to follow up.

-- Broken braces wires or brackets – can poke or cut the inside of your cheek, tongue, or gums.
-Try using the eraser of a pencil to reposition it until you can come and see Dr. Patel.
-You can also use orthodontic wax or a piece of gauze to cover whatever is sticking out until you can be seen.
+- Broken braces, wires, or brackets: Try using orthodontic wax or a piece of gauze to cover whatever is sticking out until we can see you.
 Never cut a wire!
 Wires can accidentally be inhaled or swallowed.